fioan89/sourcesync/README.md

 1. Launch the IDE and install the plugin.
 2. Restart the IDE.
-3. Configure one or more remote sync configurations to target the remote environment where. you would like to transfer your changes.
+3. Configure one or more remote sync configurations to target the remote environment where you would like to transfer your changes.
 To create or edit your sync configurations you would have to:
    1. locate the **Sourcesync Configurations** combo box in the IntelliJ's main toolbar panel.
    2. Click the combo box drop down icon and then hit the **Edit Sourcesync Configurations** button.